Star Wars: SC 38 – Reimagined

 Star Wars: SC 38 – Reimagined is a 2019 fan remake of the 38th scene in Star Wars (1977), in which the characters of Obi-Wan "Ben" Kenobi and Darth Vader engage in a lightsaber duel on the first Death Star.
-It was directed by Philip Silvera, and stars stuntpeople, Dan Brown and Richard Cetrone, performing in the new footage as Kenobi and Vader respectively.
+It was directed by Philip Silvera and stars stuntmen Dan Brown and Richard Cetrone performing in the new footage as Kenobi and Vader, respectively.
 It was uploaded by FXitinPost to YouTube on May 8, 2019.

 Summary

 FXitinPost filmed and produced new sequences with VFX, deepfaking, and more elaborate fighting choreography.
 It intercuts with footage from the original Star Wars scene, and audio (dialogue and music) from Star Wars: Episode III – Revenge of the Sith.